Alice Martineau

 Alice Katherine Martineau (8 June 1972 – 6 March 2003) was an English pop singer and songwriter.

 Early life

-Martineau was born in Merton to parents David Martineau (a retired judge) and Elizabeth Allom.
+Martineau was born in Merton to parents David Nicholas Nettlefold Martineau (a retired judge) and Elizabeth Allom.
 Her older brother, Luke, is an artist and painter.
-Martineau played both the piano and the flute as a child, developing a passion for song-writing and performing after taking singing lessons.
+Martineau played both the piano and the flute as a child, developing a passion for songwriting and performing after taking singing lessons.

 Martineau was born with cystic fibrosis, a genetic disorder that causes chronic lung and digestive problems.
 During her early childhood, she had to go on a special high-fat diet, take antibiotics, and undergo physiotherapy.

 Ancestry

 On her father's side, Martineau was of French descent and was a descendant of the prominent Martineau family, known for its intellectual prowess, business ventures, and political influence, with many members being knighted.
 Her great grandfather was fencer Sydney Martineau.
 Her fifth great grandfather was third generation surgeon David Martineau; her sixth cousin once removed is Catherine, Princess of Wales.

 On her mother's side, her maternal uncles are record producer Tom Allom, who has worked on albums for Judas Priest and Def Leppard, and cricketer Anthony Allom.
 Her maternal grandfather Maurice Allom also played cricket.
 Her great-great-great grandfather was architect and illustrator Thomas Allom.
 Her great grand uncle was decorator Charles Allom.